Adaptive Gaussian Process Regression for Efficient Building of Surrogate Models in Inverse Problems: Numerical Examples

 We consider the problem to be parameterized by two parameters defining the obstacle.
 The first parameter $w\in[2.1,2.9]$ describes the horizontal position of the obstacle, while the second parameter $h\in[1.5,1.9]$ specifies its height.
 The velocity is measured at points marked by the red crosses, such that we consider $m=7$.
 Note that the middle evaluation point is located close to the top boundary and inside the computational domain $\Omega$ also for large values of $h$.
 The problem is discretized with Taylor-Hood elements in the finite element toolbox Kaskade 7~\cite{GoetschelWeiserSchiela2012}.
 Since we are dealing with a two dimensional problem and therefore quadratic finite elements regarding the velocity discretization, we set $s=1/2$ within the work model.

 As initial standard deviation of all data points we use the discretization error provided by Kaskade's internal hierarchical error estimator based on the difference of the computed FE solution and its projection onto a lower order ansatz space.
+In order to create a finer mesh, we use uniform mesh refinement over the whole domain $\Omega$.
 We again choose $\mathrm{TOL} \leq 10^{-2}$ as the upper bound on the global error and also choose the likelihood being diagonal with $\Sigma_L = \mathrm{diag}(10^{-3}_1,\dots, 10_7^{-3})$, i.e the same accuracy for every measurement point and therefore isotropic influence on $\Tilde{w}$.

 In contrast to the analytical example, the actual evaluation accuracy of the simulations may be higher than specified in the optimization, due to the discrete levels of refinement at which the simulations can be performed.
 The difference in accuracy within a design iteration must be tracked and the (incremental) computational budget for the following design iteration adjusted accordingly.
 If the evaluation incurs a higher computational effort than the incremental budget $\Delta W$ allocated for the optimization iteration, the difference $W(v(p_i))-\Delta W > 0$ is no longer available for the next design iteration.